Roberto Donadoni: Path to Euro 2008

 Donadoni's competitive debut came in Euro 2008 qualifying.
 Italy drew its first match 1–1 with Lithuania, then lost 3–1 to France.
 Accordingly, Italian newspaper La Naziones front page featured, "How to reduce Lippi's masterwork to pieces in just three weeks," requesting the return of Lippi.
-However, despite all the critics, Donadoni led Italy to five wins in a row to Georgia (3–1), Ukraine (2–0) and Scotland (2–0), the former being controversial for his omission of star Alessandro Del Piero from the squad.
+However, despite all the critics, Donadoni led Italy to five consecutive wins to Georgia (3–1), Ukraine (2–0) and Scotland (2–0), the former being controversial for his omission of star Alessandro Del Piero from the squad.
 One of the main criticisms addressed by the media towards Donadoni was his alleged lack of pressure in persuading Francesco Totti to play again for the Azzurri.
 Following a question regarding a possible call-up for the Roma player, Donadoni jokingly claimed not to know him.

 Italy qualified for Euro 2008 after a successful campaign, topping the group ahead of France, in spite of the shaky start.
 They defeated Scotland 2–1 in Glasgow to confirm their qualification.